thomashzhang/thomaszhang.com/_posts/development/2021-04-18-solidity-reverse-token.md

 Solidity is the programming language used to create smart contracts.
 Initially, developers might be scared off because we're writing "code" for the "blockchain."
 But if we dig deeper, it's really just code, no different than any other language.
 The differences to be aware of are:
 1. Functions now cost [gas](https://ethereum.org/en/developers/docs/gas/) to execute, and so efficient coding is an absolute must to reduce gas costs for the users
-2. Everything you do an store is completely public on the blockchain (unless encrypted by the smart contract)
+2. Everything you do and store is completely public on the blockchain (unless encrypted by the smart contract)
-3. It's technically impossible to update your deployed code without giving up the decentralized nature of your smart contract
+3. It's technically impossible to update your deployed code without giving up the entirely decentralized nature of your smart contract

 Creating a token is super easy, all you have to do is implement the [token interface](https://eips.ethereum.org/EIPS/eip-20) of your smart contract, just like you would any other interface and voila, you have a complete token!
 Oftentimes, these functions are pretty standardized, so you can just import the [openzeppelin contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) and write a single line of code to create your token.